 We are all excited about the new high energy proton beam therapy centre currently under construction at The Christie, and due to open in 2018.
 The centre, which will be the first of its kind in the UK, has been designed to include a research room so that we can use the proton beam not only to deliver lifesaving treatment to patients, but to carry out groundbreaking research.

-The funding for the construction of the treatment rooms in the Proton Therapy Centre is secured, but The Christie charity is fundraising for the proportional cost of including a dedicated research room and the state-of-the-art equipment that will be needed so that we can make the most of this amazing new facility - and improve outcomes for even more patients.
+The Christie charity is fundraising for the proportional cost of the dedicated research room and the state-of-the-art equipment that will be needed so that we can make the most of this amazing new facility - and improve outcomes for even more patients.

 One of our first pieces of research will be to investigate how we can deliver proton beam therapy more precisely and efficiently.
 This means even better treatments for patients and fewer side effects.

 With the equipment in place, we’ll be able to better understand how protons interact, where they deposit their dose and how we can localise their damage to the tumour.